MusicalNinjaDad/FizzBuzz/docs/dev-environment.md

 1. a json file with IDE settings, extensions and project specific build scripts

 Think of it like this: you wouldn't develop a python project without a virtual environment ...

+## Quick-Start

+1. Install docker (any set up will do but docker desktop works easiest in my experience if you're starting from scratch)
+1. Install the `ms-vscode-remote.remote-containers` extension in VSCode
+1. Copy `.devcontainer/devcontainer.json` from [MusicalNinjaDad/FizzBuzz](https://github.com/MusicalNinjaDad/FizzBuzz) into your project (keeping the location and filename)
+1. Select `Reopen in container`from the toastie or the command bar

 ## Packages and tools (Dockerfile)